 A WV State Campground is planned for the hump dividing each branch of Twin Creek (so named in honor of my twin daughters).
 Make your campsite reservations now as it should be quite a show from below.

 The curve and grade flatten as we approach the bridge over the St. George River.
 At this point the tracks are 61" off the floor.
+Even with unfinished scenery, this stretch has already become a favorite railfan spot on A&O 2.0.

 Seen from the riverbed, it's not hard to see why crews call this "Georgeous Gorge".